GenericMappingTools/website/about/index.rst

 GMT could not have been designed without the generous support of several people:

 * The founders (Wessel and Smith) gratefully acknowledge A. B. Watts and the late W. F.
-  Haxby for supporting their efforts on the original version 1.0 while they were their graduate students at Lamont-Doherty Earth Observatory.
+  Haxby for supporting their efforts on the original version 1.0 while they were Watts' and Haxby's graduate students at Lamont-Doherty Earth Observatory.
 * Doug Shearer and Roger Davis patiently answered many questions over e-mail.
 * The subroutine ``gauss`` was written and supplied by Bill Menke.